-- (v) require each applicant for benefits under the emergency housing assistance program to establish residency in the commonwealth; provided, however, that an applicant's family shall be required to show an intent to remain in the commonwealth, which may be shown through sources of verification accepted by the executive office; provided further, that the executive office shall promulgate regulations on sources of acceptable verification which shall include, but shall not be limited to, documentation showing a person is enrolled with MassHealth, documentation showing a person receives public benefits in the commonwealth, a bill or other insurance documentation with an address, an email, letter or statement from a licensed health care worker on office letterhead or office email stating that the person resides in the commonwealth or a photo identification issued by the commonwealth. - (c) An applicant who appears to be eligible for shelter based on statements provided by the family and any other information in the possession of the executive office but who need additional time to obtain any third-party verifications reasonably required by the executive office shall be placed on a waitlist for emergency housing assistance; provided, however, that each adult in the family of applicants shall provide proof of identity to be placed on said waitlist.
+(v) require each applicant for benefits under the emergency housing assistance program to establish residency in the commonwealth; provided, however, that an applicant's family shall be required to show an intent to remain in the commonwealth, which may be shown through sources of verification accepted by the executive office; provided further, that the executive office shall promulgate regulations on sources of acceptable verification which shall include, but shall not be limited to, documentation showing a person is enrolled with MassHealth, documentation showing a person receives public benefits in the commonwealth, a bill or other insurance documentation with an address, an email, letter or statement from a licensed health care worker on office letterhead or office email stating that the person resides in the commonwealth or a photo identification issued by the commonwealth.

+(c) An applicant who appears to be eligible for shelter based on statements provided by the family and any other information in the possession of the executive office but who need additional time to obtain any third-party verifications reasonably required by the executive office shall be placed on a waitlist for emergency housing assistance; provided, however, that each adult in the family of applicants shall provide proof of identity and provide information sufficient to comply with paragraph (C 1/2) of section 30 of chapter 23B of the General Laws to be placed on said waitlist; and provided further, that an applicant on the waitlist shall be eligible for immediate placement in a temporary respite site subject to appropriation, availability and any relevant rules and regulations.

-SECTION 7.
+SECTION 8.
 Notwithstanding section 30 of chapter 23B of the General Laws, for the period of December 31, 2025 to December 31, 2026, inclusive, the total capacity of the emergency housing assistance program established pursuant to said section 30 of said chapter 23B shall not exceed 4,000 families.